gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.6.0.0 2015-04-14 Added 'Num. of Plated Slots' and 'Num. of Unplated Slots' to PCB statistics, closes #121. v22.5.3.0 2015-04-14 Added check to make sure manf. part number is visible if part is an IC (i.e. has a 'U?' designator), closes #179. v22.5.2.0 2015-04-14 Added 'MP?' as a valid designator for mechanical parts, closes #110.
+v22.7.0.0 2015-04-23 Added the ability to save user configuration data, closes #180.
+'ResizeDesignators.vbs' now remembers the last used designator width and height. v22.6.0.0 2015-04-14 Added 'Num. of Plated Slots' and 'Num. of Unplated Slots' to PCB statistics, closes #121. v22.5.3.0 2015-04-14 Added check to make sure manf. part number is visible if part is an IC (i.e. has a 'U?' designator), closes #179. v22.5.2.0 2015-04-14 Added 'MP?' as a valid designator for mechanical parts, closes #110.